gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ### Step 2: View debugger output

 Open the **Output** window to view the output from **Log_Debug** statements in the code.
-You will see the device negotiating security and then it will start sending telemetry to Azure IoT Central.
+You will see the device negotiating security, and then it will start sending telemetry to Azure IoT Central.

 You can open the output window by using the Visual Studio <kbd>Ctrl+Alt+O</kbd> shortcut or click the **Output** tab found along the bottom/right of Visual Studio.